+Option Description

-Option Description COMMAND Controls the appearance of the command bar or dialog box.
+COMMAND Controls the appearance of the command bar or dialog box.

 DLGABOUT Invokes the About dialog box.

+DLGCONVERT Invokes the Convert dialog box for a selected OLE object.

 DLGCDIR Invokes the Change Folder dialog box.

 DLGENDR Invokes the Exit SAS confirmation dialog box.

 DLGFIND Invokes the Find dialog box.

 DLGFONT Invokes the Fonts Selection dialog box.

+DLGLIB Invokes the Libraries dialog box.

+DLGLIBMAINT Invokes the Modify Library dialog box.

+DLGLINKS Invokes the OLE Links dialog box.

 DLGOPEN Invokes the Open dialog box.

 DLGPAGESETUP Invokes the Page Setup dialog box.

 DLGPREF Invokes the Preferences dialog box.

 DLGPRT Invokes the Print dialog box.

+DLGPRTPREVIEW Invokes the Print Preview window.

 DLGPRTSETUP Invokes the Print Setup dialog box.

 DLGREPLACE Invokes the Replace dialog box.

 DLGRUN Invokes the Run dialog box.

 DLGSAVE Invokes the Save As dialog box.

 DLGSMAIL Invokes the E-mail dialog box.

 NEXTWIND Displays the next open SAS window.

-PMENU Toggles the command lines on and off in the windowing environment.
-PREVWIND Displays the previous open SAS window.
+PMENU Toggles the command lines on or off in the windowing environment.

+PREVWIND Display the previous open SAS window.

 RESHOW Redisplays the SAS windows that are currently open.

 TOOLCLOSE Closes the toolbox or toolbar.

 TOOLEDIT Invokes the Customize dialog box.

 TOOLLARGE Toggles the size of the toolbar buttons.

 TOOLLOAD Opens the toolbox or toolbar with the specified configuration.

-TOOLSWITCH Toggles whether the toolbar that is associated with the active window is automatically loaded.
-TOOLTIPS Toggles the ToolTips on and off.
+TOOLSWITCH Toggles whether the toolbar associated with the active window is automatically loaded.

+TOOLTIPS Toggles the ToolTips on or off.

 WATTACH Toggles whether the contents of the active window are attached to e-mail that you send through SAS.

 WDOCKVIEW Enables dockable windows.

-WEMAILFMT Specifies the format (.RTF or .TEXT) of any text window that you attach to an e-mail message.
-WHIDECURSOR Suppresses display of the cursor.
-WHSBAR Toggles the horizontal scroll bars on and off.
-WINSERT Toggles the insert mode on and off.
+WEMAILFMT Specifies the format (.RTF or .TEXT) of any text window you attach to an e-mail message.

+WHIDECURSOR Suppress display of the cursor.

+Option Description WHSBAR Toggles the horizontal scroll bars on or off.
+WINSERT Toggles the insert mode on or off.
 WMENUPOP Enables or disables the pop-up menus in the SAS application windows.
-WMRU Specifies how many filenames to retain in the list under the File menu .

-Option Description WNEWTITLE Clears the contents of the active window and removes its title.
+WMRU Specifies how many filenames to retain in the list under the File menu.
+WNEWTITLE Clears the contents of the active window and removes its title.
 WPOPUP Causes the pop-up menu for the active window to appear.
-WSCREENTIPS Toggles the ScreenTips on and off.
-WSTATUSLN Toggles the status line on and off, and controls the area proportions.
+WSCREENTIPS Toggles the ScreenTips on or off.
+WSTATUSLN Toggles the status line on or off, and controls the area proportions.
 WUNDO Undoes the previous editing action.
-WVSBAR Toggles the vertical scroll bars on and off.
+WVSBAR Toggles the vertical scroll bars on or off.
+WWINDOWBAR Displays the window bar at the bottom of the main SAS window.
 ZOOM Maximizes the active SAS application window.